bestkb/ABM_py/ODD/ODD.md

   then the individual may gain employment with another household.
 If supply is not greater than demand, then the agent does not find work in agriculture with another household.
-Individuals who are unable to obtain employment in the labor market may also attempt to seek lower paying, non-agricultural employment by checking the `avail_jobs` within the community.
+Individuals who are unable to obtain employment in the labor market may also attempt to seek non-agricultural employment by checking the `avail_jobs` within the community.
+There are a specified number of jobs tha are "skilled" and pay more than "unskilled" non-agricultural jobs.

 ### Community class functions